herr-rishab/MCX-Data/README.md

 ---

 ## ✅ Status
-Stable and actively maintained.
+Stable and hosted at https://datamcx.pages.dev/

----

-Want a minimal public demo or deployment setup?
-Open an issue and I’ll add it.